aptech/docs/docs/CR-gdaUpdate.rst

 NOT by the order of the variable data in a GDA, but by the order of the variable descriptors.

-If x is the same size or smaller than the specified variable in the file, then gdaUpdate writes the data in x over the specified variable.
+If *x* is the same size or smaller than the specified variable in the file, then :func:`gdaUpdate` writes the data in *x* over the specified variable.
-If x is smaller, then gdaUpdate leaves empty bytes between the end of the updated variable and the beginning of the next variable in the data file.
+If *x* is smaller, then :func:`gdaUpdate` leaves empty bytes between the end of the updated variable and the beginning of the next variable in the data file.

 This command updates variables quickly by not moving data in the file unnecessarily.
-However, calling gdaUpdate several times for one file may result in a file with a large number of empty bytes.
-To pack the data in a GDA, so it contains no empty bytes, call gdaPack.
-Or to update a variable without leaving empty bytes in the file, call gdaUpdateAndPack.
+However, calling :func:`gdaUpdate` several times for one file may result in a file with a large number of empty bytes.
+To pack the data in a GDA, so it contains no empty bytes, call :func:`gdaPack`.
+Or to update a variable without leaving empty bytes in the file, call :func:`gdaUpdateAndPack`.

 Examples